-Controls in Visual Basic are the boxes and buttons we just mentioned, these controls as well as forms are also known as object in Visual Basic.
+Controls in Visual Basic are the boxes and buttons we just mentioned, these controls, as well as forms, are also known as an object in Visual Basic.

 You will need the latest working edition of Visual Basic, you would of course have to purchase the software if we were talking about Microsoft Word because we are talking about a Microsoft product here, but you can obtain a free copy of Visual Basic Integrated Development Environment (IDE) at https://www.visualstudio.com/en-US/products/visual-studio-express-vs.

 The link may change but at the time of this writing the link worked perfectly normal, however, if the link doesn’t work please send us an email and will fix it as soon as possible.

 Once you have downloaded the software for free then you will need to double click on the downloaded file and follow the instructions to install Visual Basics on your computer, if you don’t already have it of course.

 The installation wizard will guide you through the process of installing Visual Basic, so that you may start programming with this great programming language.

 Once you have installed the software now it’s time to invoke Visual Basic and start developing great applications that will change the world and bring real value to your users.

 When you open the Visual Basic software you will see a new project window, which has three tabs for new, existing and recent projects.

 The commands you would use to work with Visual Basic are displayed by the Menu bar of the Visual Basic screen.